Flash an image to RPI

-This topic describes how to flash Tizen on SD card with or without IoT Setup Manager and setting up Raspberry Pi 3 or 4.
+This topic describes how to flash Tizen on an SD card and setting up Raspberry Pi 3 or 4.

 Supported systems